Second-hand-alert/second-hand-alert-Norway/README.md

 # Second-hand alert!
-Browser extension to give you an alert when second hand/used alternatives to new products are available.
+Second-hand alternative alert.
+Browser addon to give you an alert when second hand/used alternatives to new products are available.

 ## Description